 A Brief History of Kayaking

 Kayaking is one of the most popular water sports as of recent years.
-Not only does it improve your overall health, it can take you to places you can’t reach on land.
-There are plenty of locations available worldwide to explore, including kayaking the Colorado River.
+It improves your overall health and can take you to places you can’t reach on land.
+Plenty of locations are available worldwide to explore, including kayaking the Colorado River.

 The first kayaks were rudimentary designs built approximately 5,000 years ago by the Inuit and Aleut people to travel swiftly across the water.
 Located in the Artic North America, these tribes would construct the kayaks out of whatever types of material they could find, including animal skins, bones and wood.